 We recommend that you have the Whooping Cough vaccination from 16 to 32 weeks of pregnancy.
 This can be booked with your GP surgery.

-If you have any questions, please as your midwife.
+If you have any questions, please talk to your midwife.

-Our vaccination midwives are on hand to answer any questions you may have.
+Vaccination midwives are available to answer any questions .